Things to Do at Shaanxi History Museum

 Opening Hours

-Tuesday-Sunday 9:00 AM - 5:30 PM (last entry at 4:30 PM).
-Closed on Mondays except national holidays
+Tuesday to Sunday 9:00 AM - 5:30 PM (last entry at 4:30 PM).
+Closed on Mondays except during national holidays.

 Tickets & Pricing